martinakraus/security-workshop/Tasks/API-Security/01_BOLA.md

 # Broken Object Level Authorization

-## Preperation

-1. Follow QuickStart Guide for crAPI: https://github.com/OWASP/crAPI#quickstart-guide
-2. Visit http://localhost:8888 and sign up.
-Note: All emails are sent to mailhog service by default and can be checked on http://localhost:8025 You can change the smtp configuration if required however all emails with domain example.com will still go to mailhog.

 ## Task: Access mechanic reports of other users

 1. Login to the application from http://localhost:8888/login